fearthefearless/impulse/README.md

 ### Linux
 Similar to Mac OSx tor needs to be installed from commandline, however it is less work.
 To install tor type `apt install tor` or `yum install tor`.
 Once tor installed no other work is needed, just download and run the application.

+## Issues/Suggestions
+If you have any issues with the application feel free to create an issue under this repository.
+If you have any suggestions please feel free to post under the issues with an enhancement tag.
+Thanks to those who are active and report errors.